Opentrons/opentrons/api/docs/v2/pipettes/partial_tip_pickup.rst

         | (A1 through H1, A2 through H2, …)

 .. warning::
-    In certain environmental conditions, tips in adjacent columns may cling to empty nozzles due to static electricity.
+    In certain conditions, tips in adjacent columns may cling to empty nozzles during single-tip pickup.
 You can avoid this by overriding automatic tip tracking to pick up tips row by row, rather than column by column.
 The code sample below demonstrates how to pick up tips this way.

     However, as with all partial tip layouts, be careful that you don't place the pipette in a position where it overlaps more tips than intended.